50+ Screen Free Activities for Kids That Will Actually Keep Them Busy

 Three children sitting on a purple rug playing with colorful plastic balls, holding them up to their eyes.

-Happy screen free activities,
+Happy screen free play,

 Xx Kinga